PhilipCastiglione/sketchup/README.md

 #### Visualizing Predictions

-To visualilze a prediction, pass the timestamp to the script.
+To visualize a prediction, pass the timestamp to the script.

 ```
 pipenv run python scripts/visualize_prediction.py 1542554276